Eyongtarh/Ekpaw-Spicies/README.md

 ## Testing

-* Two errors found on two functions due to long names when passing through [CI Python Linter](https://pep8ci.herokuapp.com/#)
+* One error found on a functions due to long name when passing through [CI Python Linter](https://pep8ci.herokuapp.com/#)

 ## Deployment